What Are Dzi Beads? Understanding the Dzi Beads Meaning

 Traditional Dzi Beads Patterns

-While there are several types of Dzi beads, each featuring unique patterning, generally, the most desirable designs usually feature circles or dots commonly referred to as “eyes.”
+While there are several types of Dzi beads, each featuring unique patterning, generally, the most desirable designs usually feature circles or dots—these circular patterns are called “eyes,” and they dictate the specific powers of each bead.
 Those are said to effectively watch the wearer’s back, serving as protection from evil forces.

-The nine-eye dzi bead, for instance, symbolizes prosperity, wisdom, success, and protection.
-It is associated with the nine planets of the stellar system and brings luck, intelligence, popularity, and power to the wearer.
+• Nine-Eye Dzi Bead: Symbolizes prosperity, wisdom, success, and protection.
+Associated with the nine planets of the stellar system and brings luck, intelligence, popularity, and power to the wearer.
+The 9-Eye bead is considered the "King of Dzi," representing the highest protection, ultimate power, and universal success.

-Some Dzi beads also feature staircase-like line patterns, which are believed to represent the ascension to higher spiritual planes and offer spiritual benefits.
+• Staircase Pattern: Features staircase-like line patterns, believed to represent the ascension to higher spiritual planes and offer spiritual benefits.

 Traditional Tibetan Dzi bead pattern <h5 style="text-align: center;"><span>Photo: Wiki Media Commons by&nbsp;<a title="User:Magickei (page does not exist)" class="new" href="https://commons.wikimedia.org/w/index.php?title=User:Magickei&amp;action=edit&amp;redlink=1">Magickei</a></span></h5> <p>&nbsp;</p>